mgreensmith/mgreensmith.github.com/_posts/2013-09-20-asynchronous-fun-with-celluloid-and-eventsource-part-1.md

 [empty line]
 ```

-Let's add a quick debug endpoint for testing.
-We'll make a quick POST method that takes a parameter and sends it as a `status_event` to all the connected clients.
+For testing purposes, we'll make a POST endpoint that takes a parameter and sends it as a `status_event` to all the connected clients.

 ```ruby
 post '/status_event' do                               # a temporary POST endpoint for testing purposes